Clay Collard: Professional Fighters League

 In March 2020, Collard signed with Professional Fighters League and competes in the lightweight division.
 He was expected to participate in the season 2020 but due to COVID-19 pandemic the league cancelled the whole season.
-He is currently competing in the 2021 season.

 2021 season

 Collard made his PFL debut against Anthony Pettis on April 23, 2021 at PFL 1.
 He won the bout via unanimous decision, out boxing Pettis throughout the bout.

 Collard faced Joilton Lutterbach at PFL 4 on June 10, 2021.
 He won the bout via split decision.

 Collard faced Raush Manfio in the semifinals of the Lightweight tournament on August 13, 2021 at PFL 7.
 Collard lost the bout via unanimous decision.

 2022 season

 Collard faced Jeremy Stephens on April 20, 2022 at PFL 1.
 In a back and forth affair, Collard won the bout via unanimous decision.

 Collard faced Alexander Martinez on June 17, 2022 at PFL 4.
 He lost the close bout via split decision.